-\end{widetext} which can be decomposed into two \textsc{CNOT} gates and six $\sqrt{X}$ gates.
-One layer of the unitary acting on the system qubits consists of a brick-wall structure, composed of an even-odd sublayer of $R_P$ gates, followed by an odd-even sublayer of $R_P$ gates.
+\end{widetext} which can be decomposed into two \textsc{CNOT} gates, six $\sqrt{X}$ gates and ten $R_z$ gates.
+One layer of the unitary acting on the system qubits consists of a brick-wall structure, composed of an even-odd sublayer of $R_p$ gates, followed by an odd-even sublayer of $R_p$ gates.
+The decomposed unitary is shown in Fig.~\ref{fig:R_p}.
+An example of a \ac{PQC}, split into a four-qubit ancillary register, and a four-qubit system register, is shown in Fig.~\ref{fig:pqc_4qubits}.
 Table~\ref{tab:scaling} shows the scaling of the \ac{VQA} assuming a closed ladder connectivity, for $n > 2$.
-An example of a \ac{PQC}, split into a four-qubit ancilla register, and a four-qubit system register, is shown in Fig.~\ref{fig:pqc_4qubits}.